bonfiredog/blackcrownproject/INSTRUCTIONS.md

 </p>

-Storynexus is in maintenance mode - development of new features is unlikely.
-Not sure how long it will be around for.

 Game was split into areas - describe them, what they were for.
 Had their own title-bar.

 Social Acts were used briefly to allow limited interaction between players.
 Competitive or cooperative, quality changes.